Agnico Eagle Mines (AEM) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the gold mining company had lost 15.03% over the past month.
-This has lagged the Basic Materials sector's loss of 1.25% and the S&P 500's loss of 2.85% in that time.
+Coming into today, shares of the gold mining company had lost 6.23% in the past month.
+In that same time, the Basic Materials sector lost 4.08%, while the S&P 500 lost 5.06%.

 Wall Street will be looking for positivity from Agnico Eagle Mines as it approaches its next earnings report date.
-The company is expected to report EPS of $0.43, down 29.51% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.3 billion, down 1.98% from the prior-year quarter.
+This is expected to be April 27, 2023.
+In that report, analysts expect Agnico Eagle Mines to post earnings of $0.39 per share.
+This would mark a year-over-year decline of 36.07%.
+Our most recent consensus estimate is calling for quarterly revenue of $1.3 billion, down 1.91% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Agnico Eagle Mines.
+Any recent changes to analyst estimates for Agnico Eagle Mines should also be noted by investors.
 These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 12.95% lower.
-Agnico Eagle Mines is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 20.43% lower within the past month.
+Agnico Eagle Mines is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Agnico Eagle Mines's current valuation metrics, including its Forward P/E ratio of 24.49.
-Its industry sports an average Forward P/E of 15.92, so we one might conclude that Agnico Eagle Mines is trading at a premium comparatively.
+Looking at its valuation, Agnico Eagle Mines is holding a Forward P/E ratio of 27.19.
+This represents a premium compared to its industry's average Forward P/E of 15.89.

-We can also see that AEM currently has a PEG ratio of 24.49.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Mining - Gold stocks are, on average, holding a PEG ratio of 3.71 based on yesterday's closing prices.
+Also, we should mention that AEM has a PEG ratio of 27.19.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Mining - Gold was holding an average PEG ratio of 3.11 at yesterday's closing price.

 The Mining - Gold industry is part of the Basic Materials sector.
 This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.